 My fish have arrived and look dead, what do I do?

 Please acclimate the fish in your prepared tank even if they look lifeless.
 Many times, specimens that look dead will frequently recover within minutes when acclimated.

-If after acclimation you are certain they are dead then we apologize in advance.
+If after acclimation you are certain they are dead then we apologise in advance.
 We do everything in our power to deliver you healthy, live fish.
 Please follow the procedures found on our warranty and returns page.
 Please note you must acclimate the fish in your prepared tank the day they arrive.

-How long does the setup process take?
+How long does the set up process take?

 Where do I put my Biota Aquarium?

-The best place for the Biota Aquarium is a very sturdy desk, countertop or another furniture item than can hold the weight of the tank full of water, live rock and sand.
+The best place for the Biota Aquarium is a very sturdy desk, countertop or other furniture item than can hold the weight of the tank full of water, live rock and sand.
 Saltwater weighs 8.6 pounds (lbs) per gallon!
-The Biota Aquarium weighs almost 130 lbs when setup so take this into account when placing the aquarium in your bedroom, office, kitchen or school.
+The Biota Aquarium weighs almost 130 lbs when set up so take this into account when placing the aquarium in you bedroom, office, kitchen or school.
 The water in the tank should not move when walking near the tank or when making contact with the furniture it is placed upon.
 Keep away from high traffic areas such as a doorway or other area that is too active as this increases the risk of making contact with the aquarium and possibly breaking it or scratching the glass.
 The Biota Aquarium should not be placed near a window as direct sunlight should be avoided.
 Lastly, keep the tank away from heating and cooling air ducts, as these can cause the water temperature to fluctuate too quickly and stress the fish and corals.